Natural Gas Price Riding On 'Warm Arctic/Cold Continents' Theory

-Last week, the Energy Information Administration (NYSEMKT:EIA) reported that working gas in storage fell by 209 billion cubic feet (bcf) to end at 3,597 bcf, 226 bcf lower than a year ago.
+Last week, the Energy Information Administration (EIA) reported that working gas in storage fell by 209 billion cubic feet (bcf) to end at 3,597 bcf, 226 bcf lower than a year ago.

 Gas-weighted heating degree days (HDDs) this heating season are now 8% higher than a year ago through December 24th, but are still 18% lower than normal.